novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-77.md

 "Martial arts, fantasy literature, and such.
 Comics, serialized manga, and games are all considered subcultures."

-"Talking to you makes my knowledge feel shallower."
+"Talking to you makes my knowledge feel shallower, hyung."

-"Not brother, CEO."
+"Not hyung, CEO."

-"This guy, you call him brother sometimes too!"
+"Hey, you call him hyung sometimes too!"

 "Not lately."

 As they bickered again, Lee Hyun-woo intervened.

 "Alright, enough.
 Don't forget to separate work and personal matters.
-Be the team leaders you are."
+Act as the team leaders you are."

 "Yes, CEO."